jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CI.md

 DevOps compilation and construction provide container-based automatic and continuous integration services for developers.
 It supports multiple languages construction environment, automatic/manual task trigger and view construction results and logs.

-Click **Continuous Delivery** in the menu bar to log in the “Compilation and Construction”.
+Click **Continuous Delivery** in the menu bar to log in the "Compilation and Construction".

 **Compilation and Construction**